ghc-proposals/ghc-proposals/README.rst

 4. (No label.)  **Responsibility for next action:** committee secretary.  **Timescale**: a few days.

-   The committee secretary appoints a committee member as shepherd, which moves the proposal to the *Pending shepherd recommendation* state.
+   The committee secretary appoints a committee member as shepherd, which moves the proposal to the *Pending shepherd recommendation* stage.

    Also committee secretary send link of the Proposal to whole committee not for decision, but for early initial overview.